linode/docs/docs/uptime/monitoring/monitoring-servers-with-monit.md

 ### Restarting Monit

- If you're using a Linux distro with systemd:
+ If you're using a Linux distro with systemd (CentOS 7, Debian 8, Fedora 22):

     sudo systemctl restart monit